Hoyg/azuredevopslabs/labs/vstsextend/selenium/readme.md

 1. **Microsoft Azure Account**: You will need a valid and active Azure account for the Azure labs.
 If you do not have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/){:target="_blank"}

     - If you are an active Visual Studio Subscriber, you are entitled for a $50-$150 credit per month.
-You can refer to this [link](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/){:target="_blank"} to find out more information about this including how to activate and start using your monthly Azure credit.
+You can refer to this to the [link](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/){:target="_blank"} to find out more information about this, including how to activate and start using your monthly Azure credit.

     - If you are not a Visual Studio Subscriber, you can sign up for the FREE [Visual Studio Dev Essentials](https://www.visualstudio.com/dev-essentials/){:target="_blank"} program to create an **Azure free account** (includes 1 year of free services, $200 for 1st month).